nitin42/generative-art-tools/README.md

 ### `createTwoJSDesign`

-This function accepts only one arguent which is `two.js` sketch function and returns a React component.
-The sketch function receives three parameters.
+This function accepts only one argument, a `two.js` sketch function and it returns a React component.

+The `two.js` sketch function receives three parameters.
 The `Two.js` instance, the returned component's props and the wrapper element that wraps the artwork.

 `(sketch: (Two) => any, props: {}, wrapperEl: HTMLElement) => any`